5l1v3r1/WhatsSpy-Public-wiki/FAQ.markdown

 It tracks the following properties:

-* Online/offline in realtime (10-60 seconds offset due to WhatsApp or your connection).
+* Online/offline in realtime (5-45 seconds offset due to WhatsApp or your connection).
-* Status messages in realtime (10-60 seconds offset due to WhatsApp or your connection).
+* Status messages in realtime (5-45 seconds offset due to WhatsApp or your connection).
 * Last seen privacy / status message privacy settings every 2 hours.
 * Profile picture (and privacy setting) every 3 hours.

+The more users it tracks, the less accurate it becomes with the online/offline statuses.
+Just look at the data minute wise and it becomes accurate again.

 ## Automatic updates